Fulten/Asteroids/README.md

 # Asteroids
-Asteroid inspired game written using custom engine
+Asteroid inspired game written using a custom engine

 uses directx for graphical component, and custom audio using the waveout api